Paid house sitting jobs may seem like a fairy tale.

 How to Land Paid House Sitting Jobs

-A good house sitter is reliable, responsible, easy to talk to, and has a passion for what he/she is doing.
+A good house sitter is reliable, responsible, responsive, and has a passion for what they do.

 If possible, learn home maintenance skills, such as basic plumbing, gardening, and so on.
 These skills will be very handy in cases of leaking sinks and other issues that could occur while you’re house sitting.

 Know that this industry is fierce, so you’ll have plenty of competition.
-You have to present your house-sitter profile the best way possible, and if you’ve already completed house sitting jobs in the past, be sure to file testimonials to build an impressive client portfolio.
+You have to present your house sitter profile the best way possible, and if you’ve already completed house sitting jobs in the past, be sure to file your testimonials to build an impressive client portfolio.

-To get an edge over your competition, master these 5 things:
+To get an edge over your competition, learn to do these things:

-- Eye-catchy profile — All the sites above would require you to create a profile.
-Make yours next-level impressive to catch the eye of homeowners and contact you (instead of you e-mailing them).
+- Create an eye-catching profile — All the sites above would require you to create a profile.
+Make yours next-level impressive to catch the eye of homeowners and entice them to contact you first.

-- Flexibility – You won’t be able to control everything about the job, so you should be able to go with the flow, fix issues if you are faced with them.
-When doing the interview, give examples of how you’d be able to adapt through various situations beyond your control.
+- Convey flexibility — You won’t be able to control everything about the job, so you should be able to go with the flow, fix issues if you are faced with them.
+When doing the interview, give examples of how you’d be able to adapt to various situations beyond your control.

 - Communicate effectively — Whether you’re sending an e-mail to the homeowner, or facing them during a Skype interview, communicating effectively can definitely land you the job.

-- Documenting References – Prove you’re worthy of the job.
+- Document your references and testimonials — Prove you’re worthy of the job.
 Word of mouth is still the best way to promote your house sitting services, so document all your past clients, ask for testimonials, or just simply let your past performance do the talking.

-- Asking Questions – Confirm everything before signing up for the job.
+- Ask questions — Confirm everything before signing up for the job.
 You’d have to be 100% committed to the task, so if you’re not sure about something, ask the homeowner about it beforehand.
 You’d be surprised how asking questions would reflect positively on you.

-If you’re already earning money while traveling, complimenting your journey with house-sitting makes total sense.
+If you’re already earning money while traveling, complementing your journey with house sitting makes total sense.

-Despite improvements in Smart Home technology, homeowners still prefer fellow-humans to take care of their houses when they go on a vacation.
+Despite improvements in smart home technology, homeowners still prefer actual humans to take care of their houses when they go on a trip.